RafaelHarbour/Regression/README.md

 ## Model comparison

 I have conducted a comparison between MLR and Random Forest regression in order to determine the optimal model for forecasting future outcomes with our data.
+This can be viewed in the **Comparing linear regression with random forest regression** notebook.

 ### Further Improvements